 History remembers Artemisia Lufkin as the first female Minister for Magic; she was elected following 91 years of the position being filled by men.
 But that’s unfair.
 For her most notable achievement was establishing the Department of International Magical Co-operation, a division of the Ministry of Magic: a noble ideal in a time of disharmony.
 As proof of her determination, she also lobbied hard for the Quidditch World Cup to be held in Britain during her tenure – and was successful.
 She was so much more than just a statistic.

-Muggles regard World War II prime minister Winston Churchill as one of the greatest leaders Britain has ever had.
-His magical counterpart, Leonard Spencer-Moon, was not too far off, however.
+Muggles regard World War Two Prime Minister Winston Churchill as one of the greatest leaders Britain has ever had.
+However, his magical counterpart, Leonard Spencer-Moon, was not too far off.
 For as Muggles tore themselves apart, so did wizards, who faced conflict with legendary Dark wizard Gellert Grindelwald.
 Spencer-Moon had a good working relationship with Churchill, who like him was a steady hand through a turbulent time, one that came to an end after the intervention of Albus Dumbledore.

 The First Wizarding War claimed the lives of many victims, and also saw the death of a few political careers.
 Eugenia Jenkins and Harold Minchum were both voted out after their failure to stop Lord Voldemort during their tenures for Minister for Magic.
 Minchum’s successor, Millicent Bagnold, fared better; she took charge at the height of the First Wizarding War and was still in power when Voldemort fell a year later, like a wizarding Winston Churchill.